Kingsolomon445/some-react-native-mobile-apps/README.md

 # some-react-native-mobile-apps
-This contains some mobile applications i made with react-native
+This contains some mobile applications I made with react-native.

+These are either apps I completed from a course or some light apps I made for practice.